profile image for Nada Hashmi

 Conference Proceedings

-• Hashmi, N., Malone, T.A.
+• Hashmi, N., Malone, T.W.
 (2019).
-Effects of Collaboration Tools and Group Size on Collective Intelligence: Effects of Collaboration Tools and Group Size on Collective Intelligence.
+Effects of Collaboration Tools and Group Size on Collective Intelligence.
 INGroup.

 Other

 • Ihsanullah, J.M., Hashmi, N. (2018).
-Advancing Women Leaders: Changing the game for women in the workplace: Advancing Women Leaders: Changing the game for women in the workplace.
+Advancing Women Leaders: Changing the game for women in the workplace.

 Presentations